The 2018 Leadville BBQ & Brew Festival will be held June 22-23 2018!

 All this, only 100 miles from the Denver metro area, on Harrison Ave, the main street in Leadville Colorado, the highest city in Colorado.

-Friday morning, the National Anthem at 12:00 AM.
-Live music on the stage starts at 3 PM, at the stage on Harrison Avenue.
+Friday morning, the National Anthem at 10:00 AM.
+Live music on the stage starts at 11:45 AM Friday, at the stage on Harrison Avenue.
 And as one might expect, fresh BBQ prepared by some of the countries best pitmasters to indulge your taste buds on.
 Follow it with a great microbrew to wash it down.
 As we at the Chamber of Commerce believe this is a family event, to be enjoyed by all ages, we will also be sponsoring a “kids Q” for the children.
-Starting Friday afternoon, children ages 5 to 15, accompanied by an adult, can compete by cooking a meat of their choosing, on a small Weber grill to be judged and scored for a chance at a trophy and cash.
+Starting Friday afternoon, children ages 5 to 15, accompanied by an adult, can compete by cooking a meat of their choosing to be judged and scored for a chance at a trophy and cash.

 High Altitude Tips